 Rishi Sunak is planning on continuing acting in “creative and effective ways” to keep as many jobs as possible while the employers ask for the extension of the furlough.
 Mel Stride Tory chairman of the Treasury Select Committee pressed Rishi Sunak into working on the support after October.

 Sunak insists the government has done much, including the extensions of help through next year.
 Bridget Phillipson, For Labour, shadow Treasury minister said that even though the government has been warned multiple times, they decided to stop the Job Retention Scheme at the moment when the number of the people infected with COVID-19 is rising again.
+To get the latest news follow the daily new blog.

 She asked whether the minister would listen and change the decision before it was too late.
 Ms. Phillipson thinks that Sunak is stubbornly sticking to the decision he made back in July and chooses to ignore the changes that took place after that.
 Stephen Barclay, treasury minister said Phillipson was wrong because Sunak has extended the furlough bonuses beyond October.
 Sunak said that he and his team will think about the suggestions that have been made.